 3. Thermal Barrier

-The thermal barrier's main job is protecting firefighters from the extreme heat in the environment.
-Sometimes called the thermal liner, this aspect of a firefighter's personal protective equipment pairs with the moisture barrier to provide around 75% of the bunker gear's heat protection properties.
+The thermal barrier's main job is to protect firefighters from the extreme heat in the environment.
+Sometimes called the thermal liner, this aspect of a firefighter's personal protective equipment pairs with the moisture barrier to provide the majority of the gear's heat protection properties.
 It does this by trapping air between layers of nonwoven material.

-The ideal thermal barrier goes further by also offering moisture management and wickability, flexibility and a smooth feel for comfort against the face and skin.
-Manufacturers are increasingly turning to multiple layers of woven material to provide superior heat protection without sacrificing breathability.
+The ideal thermal barrier goes further by also offering moisture management and wickability, flexibility, and a smooth feel for comfort against the face and skin.
+Manufacturers increasingly turn to multiple layers of woven material to provide superior heat protection without sacrificing breathability.

 What Is Bunker Gear Made Of?

-Today's personal protective equipment utilizes scientific breakthroughs turn-of-the-century firefighters couldn't even imagine.
-Companies that manufacture the protective gear firefighters wear have pioneered the most effective materials and technology so each piece of turnout gear offers firefighters the highest level of protection.
+Today's personal protective equipment utilizes scientific breakthroughs that turn-of-the-century firefighters couldn't even imagine.
+Companies that manufacture the protective gear firefighters wear have pioneered the most effective materials and technology.
+Each piece of turnout gear offers firefighters the highest level of protection.

 Bunker gear often consists of a combination of a jacket or coat, trousers, gloves, boots, hood, helmet and a self-contained breathing apparatus.
 While these elements work together, each piece serves a different purpose and is made from different materials.